confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 Imagine that you work at a financial services company which clears many credit card transactions each day.
 You want to prevent malicious activity in your customer base.
 When a high number of transactions occurs in a narrow window of time, you want to notify the cardholder of suspicious activity.

 This tutorial shows how to create an event-driven microservice that identifies suspicious activity and notifies customers.
-It demonstrates finding anomolies with ksqlDB and sending alert emails using a simple Kafka consumer with SendGrid.
+It demonstrates finding anomalies with ksqlDB and sending alert emails using a simple Kafka consumer with SendGrid.

 ### Start the stack